Cargill to halt grain loadings at its Russian export terminal | Headlines

 "Elevating" refers to the lifting of grain into export vessels.
 Cargill, which owns a stake in the grain terminal in the Black Sea port of Novorossiisk, did not specify if it was selling the stake.

-Benchmark Chicago Board of Trade May wheat futures rallied to a one-month peak on Wednesday and EU May milling wheat hit a two-week high as the news sparked nervousness about grain flows from the top wheat exporter.
+Benchmark Chicago Board of Trade May wheat futures rallied to a one-month peak on Wednesday and closed at $7.04-3/4 a bushel as the news sparked nervousness about grain flows from top wheat exporter Russia.
+Paris-based Euronext May milling wheat hit a two-week high and settled at 265.25 euros ($287.13) a tonne.
 "Russian state exporters claim that they'll be able to keep grain moving out at the same pace, but major speculative funds holding large short positions lack confidence in that currently," Arlan Suderman, chief commodities economist with StoneX, said in a market note.

 The Russian agriculture ministry had said earlier that Cargill informed it that it would stop its grain export activities from the start of the next season.
 "The cessation of its export activities on the Russian market will not affect the volume of domestic grain shipments abroad.
 The company's grain export assets will continue to operate regardless of who manages them," the agriculture ministry told Reuters.

-In addition, grain trader Vittera, part-owned by Switzerland-based mining and trading giant Glencore, is planning to stop grain trading in Russia, Bloomberg News reported, citing sources familiar with the matter.
-A spokesperson for Vittera declined to comment but said a statement would be issued at a later stage.
+In addition, grain trader Viterra, part-owned by Switzerland-based mining and trading giant Glencore, is planning to stop grain trading in Russia, Bloomberg News reported, citing sources familiar with the matter.
+A spokesperson for Viterra declined to comment but said a statement would be issued at a later stage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)